ThreeSixtyGiving/standard/documentation/identifiers.md

 Some organisations have more than one identifier: they might be a charity **and** a company (charitable companies), or a charity **and** an educational establishment.

-In these cases, it's important to pick an identifier that helps data users have the best possible chance of understanding that two grants have been made to the same organisation.
+If you have more than one type of identifier for an organisation recorded in your system, it will be necessary to pick which one to use when creating an Organisation identifier.

-[org-id.guide](http://org-id.guide) ranks identifier lists by relevance and quality to help you pick the best identifier, based on what you have available.
+[org-id.guide](http://org-id.guide) ranks identifier lists by relevance and quality to help you pick the best identifier, based on what information you hold.

 ```eval_rst